© Barkway Players 2025

 When is the next show?

-Our next show is expected to be in February 2024.
-Put 2-3 February in your diary now!
+Our next show is will be on 7 and 8 February 2025.
+Put the dates in your diary now!